David Talbot Rice: Oxford and The Courtauld

 In 1925 while he was still an undergraduate Talbot Rice became a staff member at the Oxford Field Museum's archaeological excavation in Kish, Iraq.
-He was to use this experience by incorporating some of his findings when completing his B.Sc. degree gained in 1927.
+He was to use this experience by incorporating some of his findings when completing his bachelor's degree gained in 1927.
 Developing a passion for all things Byzantine, Talbot Rice joined the expeditions of the British Academy in Constantinople (now Istanbul) in 1927–32 and 1952–54.
 In 1928, for example, he visited Trebizond (now Trabzon), which would lead to his monograph on the subject being published in 1936.

 Talbot-Rice's fieldwork continued with expeditions to Cyprus, Asia Minor, Iraq and Iran and his expertise in the area of Islamic art was recognised when, in 1932, Samuel Courtauld endowed the Courtauld Institute at the University of London and Talbot Rice was among the first appointments, taking up a position as lecturer in Byzantine and Near Eastern Art, though it appears he had little in the way of resources at his disposal.